 - Log into your bank’s website at month-end and download your bank statements.
 Certain banks are now downloading copies of the reports right into QBO.

 - Reconcile your bank, credit card, and loan accounts.
 This process is where most of the problems will fall out.

-- Profit and Loss Report is next.
+- Profit and Loss Report.
 How did you do this month?
 Compare the numbers to last month, last quarter, or last year.
 Do you see any trends or issues?
 Are you spending too much at Starbucks?
+Any spikes in any of the expense lines?
 Keep on top of subscriptions and cancel what you are not using.

-If you follow these steps as I have outlined, tax time will be a breeze.
+Tax time will be a breeze if you follow these steps as I have outlined.
 I promise.

 Are you looking for an affordable Denver Bookkeeper?
 I love working for small service-based businesses.
 I work solely on QuickBooks Online, remotely from home in Highlands Ranch, Colorado.

 Nicole Anderson, Excellent Bookkeeping Services, LLC, email@example.com, 720-939-0614